dnldxn/lostwithdan/README.md

 * ~~Posts page has wrong navigation~~
 * ~~Google chart not showing~~
 * Pace chart bars are tiny when there are many data points
-* Weird sporadic cropping issue with static map
+* ~~Weird sporadic cropping issue with static map~~
+* Static image crops only from right when page gets smaller.
+It should crop from both sides.

 # Resources